skippyr/river-dreams/README.md

 	```bash
 	git clone --depth 1 https://github.com/skippyr/river_dreams ~/.config/zsh/themes/river_dreams
 	```
+If you do not have `git` installed, you can download the source code from the page on GitHub.

 + add a source rule in your `~/.zshrc` pointing to the file `river_dreams.zsh-theme` inside the repository you have cloned.